 ASCA recommends that schools strive to maintain a 250:1 student-to-counselor ratio.
 But with ratios as high as 450:1 in some Texas districts, involving parents is crucial to helping all students consider the variety of options available for their futures.
 Since FWISD’s program is available in Spanish, language isn’t a barrier to getting more parents involved.

 Greater parental involvement means children have a whole community of support and everyone on the same page.
 Gonzales has already had feedback from parents who are thrilled to be able to support their children in their college and career readiness plans.

 Gonzales recalls a mother of an 11th grader who came to her with concerns about her son.
 She’d observed that he appeared to be losing interest in the architectural learning path he’d chosen some years before (Trimble Tech offers programs of choice) and asked if Gonzales could offer him some direction.

-“I reached out to him and provided a light introduction to Xello, which is really intuitive and doesn’t require much, if any, hand-holding,” said Gonzales.
-“And after going through just a few activities he completely lit up.
-Before her eyes he became aware that there were more career options for him than he realized.
+“I reached out to him and provided a light introduction to Xello, which is really intuitive and doesn’t require much, if any, hand-holding.
+After going through just a few activities he completely lit up.
 It’s like a cloud had lifted.
-He felt motivated and focused again.”
+He felt motivated and focused again,” she said.

-“I try to take them down a different path to get them interested in exploring.
+“I say, ‘Do you know what your learning style is?’
+They look at me, puzzled, and I tell them there’s an amazing quiz in Xello that helps them know more about themselves.
+I try to take them down a different path to get them interested in exploring.
 Some students come back and tell me about careers they’d never heard of and are now interested in.”